 The courses were developed by a joint effort of the project partners: Frauenhofer Institute and Stuttgart Region – Germany, Fabrica Intelligente Lombardia Cluster and South Tyrol Regional Development Agency – Italy, Campus 2 University of Technology and Evolaris – Austria, Technological Park in Lubljana and Pomurian Technology Park – Slovenia, Pannon Business Network – Hungary and Krakow Technology Park (KPT) Ltd. and Cracow University of Technology – Poland.

 We monitor video games market in Poland in cooperation with Gry-Online and Onet.
 Every year, we publish a study report in Polish and English.
 The publication is updated year by year to include new, current issues and problems.
 This is one of the best available sources of knowledge about the Polish gaming industry.

 Report on the condition of the robotics industry in the Malopolskie voivodship in 2017.
 This is the result of the work of experts – business representatives – of both startups, SMEs and large companies, science and administration.
 Experts’ workshops included, among others SWOT analysis on robotics in Małopolska, identification of new interesting robotics initiatives, information on available sources of project financing at the national level and development of recommendations for supporting the robotics sector.

-The report was developed by the Krakow Technology Park as part of the “3DCentral Catalyzing Smart Engineering and Rapid Prototyping” project of Interreg Central Europe.
+The report was developed by the Krakow Technology Park (KPT) as part of the “3DCentral Catalyzing Smart Engineering and Rapid Prototyping” project of Interreg Central Europe.
 The aim of the project implemented in 2015-2018 was to build cooperation between regions in the area of industry 4.0.

 SMART_KOM.
 Kraków w sieci inteligentnych miast